mrjonstrong/DrHeader/.github/PULL_REQUEST_TEMPLATE.md

 # Thank you for contributing to DrHeader !

 To help keep changes flowing in and avoid potential merging headaches we have created this form.

-Please fill it in if you can or feel free to ask questions , we don't want this to be a barrier.
+Please fill it in if you can or feel free to ask questions, we don't want this to be a barrier.

 Please trim above here.